buffeinstein/PageRank-Explanation-And-Implementation/README.md

 > It will take about 10 seconds to load and parse the data files.
 > All the other computation happens essentially instantly.

-Currently, the pagerank of the nodes is not currently being calculated correctly, and so the webpages are returned in an arbitrary order.
+If you were to comment out the "WebGraph.power_method" function, then the outputted webpages would be returned in an arbitrary order.
+The following code shows how to c
 Your task in this assignment will be to fix these calculations in order to have the most important results (i.e. highest pagerank results) returned first.

 ## Task 1: the power method